courts

 Tribunal Constitucional del Peru

 Official website of the Constitutional Court of Peru.
 The site contains information about the Court and gives profiles of the judges.
-Judgements of the Court are available in full text and can be searched by keyword and year.
-There are also copies of the Constitution and associated legislation provided on the site.
-Links are given to the website of the Court Gazette and to the Centre for Constitutional Studies of the Constitutional Court which is the research and academic arm of the Court.
-The site can be viewed in Spanish only.
+Provides judgments, the Constitution and associated legislation.
+Links are given to the website of the Court Gazette and to the Centre for Constitutional Studies of the Constitutional Court , the research and academic arm of the Court.
+The site is in Spanish

 Northern Mariana Islands Judiciary